List of Five Nights at Freddy's media: Core series

 The main series of video games developed by or directly under Scott Cawthon, composing the franchise's primary canon.
 They are the most well known works in the franchise.

-The titles are often divided into two eras: "ScottGames" or "Clickteam" era, encompassing the first seven instalments developed solely by Cawthon himself, and the "Steel Wool" era, developed by Steel Wool Studios, Inc.
+The titles are divided into two eras: "classic" era, encompassing the first seven installments developed solely by Cawthon, and the "modern" or "Steel Wool" era, developed by Steel Wool Studios, Inc.